programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ### Build Wordfish Model

-Some computers may take a while to process the data when building the Wordfish model, depending on the number of documents in your corpus, and the number of times the model iterates.
-Remember: at this point, more iterations are a good sign, so be patient.

-The following code creates a Wordfish model based on the corpus of unique comments you have assembled:
+To create a Wordfish model based on the corpus of unique comments you have assembled, run the following code:

 ```
 library(quanteda.textmodels)